PatternsTechGit/PT_Angular-Materials-Side/README.md

 <font size="5" color="grey">**Step 7: Side Nav Html**</font>

 Side Nav will have 2 parts.
-The logo part at the top and navigiation links part at the botton.
+The logo part at the top and navigation links part at the button.

 Add logo image to assets and copy the commented routing links from app.components.html under logo div